HS-2902 FLOORPLAN

 You get a small kitchen area with an induction cooktop, refrigerator, sink, and microwave oven.

-Across from that is a small dining area, called dinette, that converts into an extra sleeping area.
+Across from that is a small dining area, called a dinette, that converts into an extra sleeping area.

-Moreover, there is an optional mini washing machine in the rear along with a small entry.
-It allows access to the camper directly from the vehicle’s cab.
+Moreover, an optional mini washing machine and a small entry are in the rear.
+It allows campers to access the vehicle directly from the cab.

-2. Tischer Trail/ Box 260S
+2. Tischer Trail/Box 260S

 Features